Ariffansyah/UnivTalk/README.md

     updated_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP
 );

--- 5. Forum members table (role: 'admin' or 'member') CREATE TABLE forum_members (
+CREATE TABLE IF NOT EXISTS forum_members (
     user_id UUID NOT NULL REFERENCES users(uid) ON DELETE CASCADE, forum_id UUID NOT NULL REFERENCES forums(fid) ON DELETE CASCADE, role VARCHAR(10) NOT NULL CHECK (role IN ('admin', 'member')),